Cognaque/SetUp-42/README.md

 8. And finally add the last varibale i.e __VK_LAYER_NV_optimus=NVIDIA_only
 ```

 Now Obsidian will run on NVIDIA.
-To verify install `Nvidia System Monitor Qt` and check.
+To verify run `nvidia-smi` or install `Nvidia System Monitor Qt` to check.

 ---